nhoefflin/ELK-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat will monitor the VMs by generating and organizing log files.
 Specifically, it logs information about the file system, including which files have changed and when.
+- Metricbeat will monitor the VMs by periodically collecting metrics from the operating system and from services running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: